 The pace of the story is not consistent, but it is appropriate for the various scenes.
 It is fast-paced when necessary for the action, but it slows down and is methodical in the prepatory phases.
 Mason and the other recruits are tasked with reading a lot of books about military strategy, as well as watching movies and documentaries, a high percentage of which are science fiction stories of alien invasions.
 Since so little is known of the aliens, known as the Cray, it is hoped that the grunts will be able to think on their feet and improvise when confronted with unprecedented events.
 Mr. Pink and his forces have investigated several cases of alien infiltration already, but the actual full-force invasion catches them off guard.
 It is later speculated that the Cray may not be the ultimate threat, possibly only a slave species sent as a first wave.
 Are their mounds also their spacecraft, or were they deposited here by some other force?
 I don't think even Mr. Pink knows, and if he does, he isn't talking.

-I am a veteran, but from many decades ago and with a very short term served, and I never saw combat.
-I don't know modern weaponry and tactics, but I feel certain Ochse does.
+I'm not conversant on modern military weaponry and tactics, but I know Ochse is.
 None of the descriptions of armaments are overwhelming, just enough to paint the picture and give the reader a good idea of what the grunts have to work with.
 Unfortunately, most of them are inadequate for the task.
 It takes individual initiative, along with blind luck, to succeed against the smallest of the Cray's installations, at Bomo Ng'ombe near Mount Kilimanjaro in Tanzania.
 The Cray are insect-like, some with wings, some without, and their installations resemble termite mounds.
 Huge termite mounds.
 A victory at the end of this book is just the beginning though, there are hundreds more mounds around the world, including at all major population centers.
 Even if humanity can prevail, it will be a very long time for recovery.

 The battles against the Cray are intense and bloody.
 They are exciting, but not the best part of the book.
 That would be the look into the psychology of the soldier.
 At one point Mason says that many soldiers (or maybe just him?) fight more for the love of their comrades than any sense of duty to nation or family.
 He is just a Corporal in this new regiment, and at first he resents that and dislikes the Sergeant placed above him, but later learns to respect and even like him.
 Sergeant Olivares tells Mason there are three basic types of soldier; leaders, followers and killers.
 He classifies Mason as a killer, and by that he doesn't just mean someone good at killing, but also someone good at getting others killed.
 We get to see the fear and anxiety this causes Mason, since he still feels guilt for fallen friends, including one during an early contact with the Cray.
 And yet Olivares also loses a man in the next encounter.
 Does that make him a killer too and not a good leader?
 No, it's just war, people die, it's not always someone else's fault.
 This is not just a story of alien invasion.
 It is also the story of the internal struggle of Mason and the other soldiers, trying to figure out if anything can redeem them from the mistakes they have made in the past.
 Mason might not be a good leader, but he is intelligent, and his quick thinking (along with a surprise strategy from Mr. Pink, which I won't reveal) saves the day.